timescale/docs/use-timescale/compression/about-compression.md

 <Highlight type="note">
 Most indexes set on the hypertable are removed or ignored when reading from compressed chunks.
-TimescaleDB creates and uses custom indexes to incorporate the `segmentby` and `orderby` parameters during compression.
+Timescale creates and uses custom indexes to incorporate the `segmentby` and `orderby` parameters during compression.
 </Highlight>